openaustralia/database-backup/README.md

 MySQL databases are backed up using `mysqldump`.
 PostgreSQL databases are backed up using `pg_dump`.
 These create dump files that can be restored to their respective database.

 The process for doing so isn't documented here because there's a variety of ways you might want to do this, depending on the failure you're recovering from.

+## Copyright & License

+Copyright OpenAustralia Foundation Limited.
+Licensed under the Affero GPL.
+See LICENSE file for more details.